Board Certification General Policies

 - Unauthorized visitors will not be allowed at the test site.
 Observers approved by the boards of certification may be present during the testing session.

-Written examinations are machine-graded, following the completion of the examination period.
-Candidates will be given the results of their written examination within 75 days after the examination date.
+Written (computer-based) examinations are electronically tabulated, following the completion of the examination period.
+Candidates will be given the results of their written examination within 60 days of the close of the examination administration period.
 Candidates failing the written examination will not be permitted to take the oral examination (if the specialty board requires an oral examination).

 If a candidate does not pass all the required examinations within the numbers of allowable attempts, he or she must wait at least one year before reapplying for certification, and must meet the eligibility requirements in effect at the time of the new application.
 Additionally, the physician must provide verification of courses or seminars taken to remedy deficiencies demonstrated during the examination process.